hayes28/atlas-web_react/README.md

 ## Testing:
 - Comprehensive test suites for each task, focusing on action creators, normalized data, and async actions.
 - Utilization of libraries like redux-mock-store and fetch-mock for simulating store behavior and API responses.

+### React Redux Reducer and Selector Project
+This project focuses on mastering React Redux reducers and selectors.
+The project builds upon the React course, introducing advanced state management concepts and techniques, including the use of Immutable.js and Normalizr.

+#### Resources:
+- **Reducers**
+- **Selectors**
+- **Writing Tests**
+- **Immutable Map Documentation**
+- **Normalizr**
+- **Normalizing State Shape**

+#### Learning Objectives:
+By the end of this project, you should be able to explain:
+- The purpose and role of a reducer within an application.
+- The importance of keeping a reducer pure.
+- Why mutations should not occur within a reducer.
+- The role of Immutable in a reducer.
+- The use of Normalizr within the app.
+- The concept of selectors and when to use them.

+### React Redux Connectors and Providers Project
+Integration of React with Redux, focusing on connectors, providers, middleware, and performance optimization using selectors.

+#### Key Features:
+- Redux connectors and providers.
+- Redux Thunk for asynchronous actions.
+- Reselect for memoized selectors.
+- Redux DevTools for state debugging.

+# React Redux Connectors and Providers Project

+This project focuses on the integration of React with Redux, emphasizing the use of connectors, providers, middleware, and the enhancement of performance using selectors.
+It serves as a practical guide to managing and debugging state in a React application with Redux.

+## Key Features
+- Implementation and understanding of Redux connectors and providers.
+- Usage of Redux Thunk for asynchronous actions.
+- Setup of the app's store with Redux Providers.
+- Performance enhancement using Reselect for memoized selectors.
+- Debugging of application state with Redux DevTools.

+## Objectives
+- Mastery in connecting components to Redux store using `mapStateToProps` and `mapDispatchToProps`.
+- Understanding of Redux middleware, especially Redux Thunk for asynchronous actions.
+- Configuring the Redux Provider and integrating it with the main App.
+- Utilizing Reselect to improve performance of selectors.
+- Familiarity with Redux DevTools for state debugging.

+## Requirements
+- Compatibility with `Ubuntu 18.04 LTS`, `node 12.x.x`, and `npm 6.x.x`.
+- Clean, simple, and well-commented code.
+- All functions must be exported.
+- `README.md` at the root of the project is mandatory.

+## Project Setup
+- Creation of a Redux store using `createStore`.
+- Implementation of Redux Provider to wrap the main App component.
+- Configuration of Redux Thunk and middleware for async operations.

+## Testing
+- Testing of `mapStateToProps` and action creators.
+- Usage of Immutable.js for managing the Redux store's state.
+- Ensuring all tests pass without any errors in the console.

+## Advanced Features
+- Usage of Redux Reselect for optimizing state mapping to props.
+- Implementation of async action creators for API interactions.
+- Utilization of the Redux DevTools extension for debugging.